asfadmin/hyp3-in-a-box/docs/_static/setup.rst

     * **Upload** the HyP3 CloudFormation template then hit **next**.
     * Give the stack a name and **fill in the missing parameters**.
     * Hit next again, then click the check box to **allow IAM** and hit create!

+    The stack should take 20-30 minutes to create.

     When stack is finished creating you're ready to start using HyP3!
 Using the API, which is linked in stack outputs, create a subscription over your area of interest